nramesh10/github-stars-pipeline/README.md

 star when looking at the structure of the schema.
 In a Kimball Model, there are a couple central fact tables with multiple dimension tables branching off each one.

+Here is a list of the fact and dimension models available. fact_stars fact_commits dim_repositories dim_users

 ### Sample SQL
 When dealing with models such as this one, it's important to have optimal